lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

   ML-KEM   A placeholder for the specific ML-KEM algorithm and
            parameter set to use, for example, could be "ML-KEM-768".

-  Trad     A placeholder for the specific ML-DSA algorithm and
+  Trad     A placeholder for the specific traditional algorithm and
            parameter set to use, for example "RSA-OAEP" or "X25519".